The Columbia Lighthouse Project Staff

 Director

 Dr. Posner’s work has been noted in a keynote speech at the White House and in Congressional hearings, and she gave the lead presentation in a U.S. Senate forum on school safety after Parkland.
 Jim Shelton, former Deputy Secretary of the U.S. Department of Education under President Obama, says her work “has the potential to keep the 64 million children in our schools safe physically and mentally by helping prevent school violence.”
 Stand with Parkland parents said, “We found another big piece of the school shooting puzzle – an antibiotic for suicide.
-This … could fundamentally change the game for early identification and intervention.”
-Leadership of Israel’s national suicide prevention program articulated her work’s impact: “It’s not only saving millions of lives but in Israel it is literally changing the way we live our lives.”
-Through her advocacy she has helped change local, national, and international policy, which in turn has contributed to reductions in suicide across all sectors of society.
+This … could fundamentally change the game for early identification and intervention.
+We found the first thing to interrupt the pathway to violence.”

-The Columbia Protocol is policy across all 50 states, national agencies, and most countries.
-The FDA has characterized her work as “setting a standard in the field” and a lead article in The New York Times called it “one of the most profound changes of the past sixteen years to regulations.”
-Her scholarly work has been included in the compendium of the most important research in the history of the study of suicide and was recognized as one of top 20 most influential scientists from Columbia University across all areas of medicine over the past 10 years.
+Dr. Posner has been appointed Chair of the Governor’s Veterans’ Suicide Prevention Task Force in New York.
+Her scholarly work has been included in the compendium of the most important research in the history of the study of suicide and she was recognized as one of top 20 most influential scientists from Columbia University across all areas of medicine over the past 10 years and Dr. Posner was honored to be included on the 2024 Forbes 50 over 50 list.

 Keita Franklin, Ph.D.